 About the Press

-Books published as Scholarly Editions represent new and creative research on topics that impact what theological librarians do and how they do it.
-Consideration and publication of works as Scholarly Editions require submission of formal proposals as detailed at https://books.atla.com/atlapress/about/submissions and are subject to the review and approval by an Editorial Board that oversees the review, selection, editing and publication of books as Scholarly Editions.
-The Editorial Board aims to select and publish 3-4 new titles per year.
+Books published as Scholarly Editions represent new and creative research on topics that impact what theological and religious studies librarians do and how they do it.
+Books@Atla Open Press does not publish PhD dissertations, DMin projects, or other terminal degree theses as such.
+To be considered for publication, these works must be revised or otherwise modified to make them appealing to the wider audience of Atla and beyond.
+Consideration and publication of works as Scholarly Editions require submission of formal proposals as detailed at in our submission guidelines and are subject to the review and approval by an Editorial Board that oversees the review, selection, editing and publication of books as Scholarly Editions.
+The Editorial Board aims to select and publish 3–4 new titles per year.

 Questions about Scholarly Editions should be directed to the Editorial Board at firstname.lastname@example.org.

-These works aim to assist theological librarians in their day-to-day work and professional development and may include white papers, handbooks, and other reference-type materials.
-These works are written by or at the direction of Atla’s staff with the assistance of committees, task forces or outside experts.
+These works aim to assist theological and religious studies librarians in their day-to-day work and professional development and may include white papers, handbooks, and other reference-type materials.
+These works are written by, at the direction of, or in consultation with Atla's staff and often with the assistance of committees, task forces or outside experts.

 Questions about Association Editions should be directed to Atla at email@example.com.